Batch dyeing: Winch dyeing machine

 The winch dyeing machine is a large dye vat that has a winch reel and a jockey roller located above the dye liquor in the top of the machine.
 The reel and roller aid in the movement of the fabric loop through the dye liquor.
 The winch reel controls how fast the fabric moves through the solution.
 This aids in the circulation of the fabric loop through the dye liquor by hauling it out of the solution and over the roller.
 The jockey roller acts as a guide for the fabric, helping it move through the width of the solution.
 To achieve this stimulation, the jockey roller is free moving.
 The winch machine also has a front compartment, that is separate from the main dye vat.
 The front compartment is separated by a perforated partition and is the location where the dyestuff and dye auxiliaries are added to the dyeing process.
 To control the heat of dye liquor during this method, heating coils are positioned along the side of the front compartment.

 Jet dyeing machine

 The jet dyeing machine is a large vat that has a closed tubular system called a venturi.
 Unlike the jigger and winch dyeing methods which use a reel system, the venturi guides the fabric.
-The venturi is where the jets pulsates the dye.
+The venturi is where the jets pulsate the dye.
 The jet dyeing machine consists of a large dye tank that is connected to a heat chamber through pumps that filter and control the temperature of the dye solution.
 Another pressurised pump moves the dye from the heat chamber to the venturi.
 The fabric is then formed into a loop and moves through the dye chamber into the venturi.
 Next the fabric is moved around the venturi and the dye chamber by the pressurised dye solution.
 This movement is aided by a reel that helps guide the fabric into the venturi, however the jet system remains the dominant form of movement.